Table of Contents

 • UseDesktopKeyboard (bool)

-• Enables desktop keyboard handling via KeyboardManager (Windows and Mac Catalyst).
+• Enables keyboard handling via KeyboardManager.

 • Startup (Action)